 Contact Information Technology (University IT or ISD) or a Privacy Officer for advice and assistance.

 Specific Rules for FERPA¹: Student information is governed by FERPA and the University policies implementing FERPA.
 Because of the extensive educational activities of the University, many people within the University community have a legitimate need to access and transmit student records.
-The confidentiality of student records must be safe guarded, but the strict rules for storage and destruction of Legally Restricted Information set forth in this Policy are not always appropriate for student records.
+The confidentiality of student records must be safe guarded, but the strict rules for storage and destruction of High Risk Information set forth in this Policy are not always appropriate for student records.
 See the specific University policies on FERPA referenced above or contact the Registrar for more specific guidance.

-Reporting Unauthorized Disclosure of Legally Restricted Information: Prompt reporting of unauthorized disclosure of Legally Restricted Information is essential for the University to meets its obligations under law, regulation, and contract.
+Reporting Unauthorized Disclosure of Legally Restricted Information: Prompt reporting of unauthorized disclosure of High Risk Information is essential for the University to meets its obligations under law, regulation, and contract.
 The University will not take disciplinary action against any person solely because of his or her good faith reporting of a disclosure.
 Individuals who report violations of this Policy will be protected from retaliation resulting from providing information.
 Individuals who report violations of this Policy to the Hotline can remain anonymous.

 Immediately report any suspected unauthorized disclosure of or access to an SSN or material containing SSNs to any of the following: